 In 2017, the Harris County (Texas) Sheriff's Office launched the Clinician and Officer Remote Evaluation (CORE) Pilot Program.
 An analysis of the CORE program in 2019 conducted by the University of Houston-Downtown showed promising results.
 When surveyed, 86 percent of officers answered that the clinician/psychiatrist helped safely de-escalate the individual in distress.
 Ninety-three (93) percent said the clinician/psychiatrist helped them decide what course of action to take.

-11 emergency rooms and criminal detention facilities.
+The CORE program has also been effective at avoiding transportation to emergency rooms and criminal detention facilities.
 Approximately 42 percent of CORE calls in 2019 were resolved on scene.
 Officers indicated that, in the absence of CORE, these calls would have likely resulted in transportation to an emergency room.
 Only two calls resulted in transportation to a jail or detention center.12